6 PLACES YOU SHOULD VISIT

-The magnificent River Thames in London is the life of the city.
-It is England’s longest river with an incredible 33 bridges spanning across it in London itself, and plays host to a plethora of famous and historic landmarks.
-Here I’m going to list 6 hot spots for you to experience, which are all conveniently located along or near the banks of the River Thames.
+The magnificent River Thames is the life of London.
+It is England’s longest river with an incredible 33 bridges spanning across it in London itself, and plays host to a plethora of historic landmarks and fun places to visit.

 1. The Tower Bridge

 One of the most iconic features of the London landscape is the beautiful Tower Bridge spanning over the River near the Tower of London.
 It boasts twin towers, suspension chains, two high pedestrian walkways and a lower pedestrian and vehicular bridge, which opens and closes to allow for water traffic about 3 times per day.
 It’s known as a bascule bridge or a drawbridge.

 Tip: Check the website for opening times of the drawbridge, if you want to see it in action.